-Our neighbours were distraught when their car was stolen from outside our local supermarket on Christmas Eve.
-At the time they told The Hunk and me about it, we were just on our way out the door for an engagement but we said, “We will pray now as we’re in the car.”
+At the time they told us about it, my husband and I were just on our way out the door for an engagement but we said, “We will pray now as we’re in the car.”

 We climbed into our car and immediately started to pray that God would reveal where our friends’ car was, and that it would be kept intact.
 Suddenly, it was as though I received a gift of faith for this situation.
 “Thank you Lord that you are revealing where the car is right now!”
 Instead of asking, we continued to thank Him.

 We later learned that at that very time, some other neighbours had been going on an evening stroll, when they decided to turn up a street where they didn’t normally walk.
 There was our friends’ car!